-Chapter 5 reflects on indicators for assessing vulnerability and offers a set of indicators identified based on the literature and experiences in the vulnerability field.

-Chapter 6 emphasizes on the procedure and results of an evaluation of the above mentioned set of indicators based on four desirable criteria.
-Effort was made to foster contributions from experts in Europe and Africa by integrating the views and opinions of different CLUVA evaluators.
-The indicators were ranked by relevance and presented as a final set.
+Chapter 5 reflects on indicators for assessing vulnerability and offers a set of indicators identified from the literature and based on experiences from the vulnerability field.
+Effort was made to foster contributions from local experts in Europe and Africa through a joint evaluation process.
+Identified indicators were ranked by relevance and presented as a final set.